asha23/wp-seed/README.md

 The acf-json file starts up the video and gallery sections as part of the theme installation.

-Delete this folder if you don't require this functionality.
+Delete the contents of this folder if you don't require this functionality.

 #### General